stormpath/stormpath-documentation/source/auth_n.rst

     :scale: 50%
     :alt: SMS Challenge Message

+This code will remain valid for 300 seconds (5 minutes).

-Next, you take this code and send it to the same Challenge you created above:
+Next, you must collect this code from the user.
+Once you have the code, you send it to the same Challenge you created above:

 .. code-block:: http

-  POST /v1/challenges/70xfDsguePApNdnQ9zulsS HTTP/1.1
+  POST /v1/challenges/70xfDsguePApNdnExample HTTP/1.1
   Host: api.stormpath.com
   Authorization: Basic MlpG...
   Content-Type: application/json